 Pen-testing offers several important benefits that make it so popular.
 But they also have a few downsides.

-The main benefit of penetration tests is identifying vulnerabilities and the information about them to eliminate them.
-In addition, the results of pen-tests allow increasing the knowledge of the digital assets (mainly web applications) that are sought to be protected.
+In addition, the results of pen tests allow for increasing the knowledge of the digital assets (mainly web applications) that are sought to be protected.
 As a positive side effect, increased application awareness and protection help improve your customers’ trust.

 Pen-testing practice also has its downsides.
 One of the most relevant is that the cost of making a mistake when doing such tests can be very high.
 The tests can also have negative ethical implications since the activity of criminals who lack all ethics is being simulated.